 The Edmund A. Walsh School of Foreign Service (SFS), founded in 1919, is a premier school of international affairs.
-At Georgetown’s Washington, D.C. and Qatar campuses, SFS provides a rigorous education combining theory and practice and instills the values of service.
+At Georgetown’s Washington, D.C., and Qatar campuses, SFS provides a rigorous education grounded in both theory and practice while instilling the Jesuit values of service.

 The School of Foreign Service is a proud member of APSIA, the Association of Professional Schools in International Affairs.